 Made without any starch or grain, kelp and jelly noodles are awarded for their super low calories, carbs while being loads with calcium and magnesium.

 These noodles are being made from grinding powder of seaweed or kelp extract.
-They’re naturally glossy, semi to clear transparent in appearance and have a crunchy to chewy texture.
+They’re naturally glossy, semi to clear transparent in appearance, and have a crunchy to a chewy texture.
 Add with the bland flavor, these noodles often used in salad dishes or as garnishment/decoration to other dishes.

-Shirataki noodles have long shelves life, often a year, in both wet (water filled) or vacuum sealed package.
-Most shirataki noodles require through out rinsing and parboiling before consuming to remove odor and bitter taste.
+Shirataki noodles have a long shelf life, often a year, in both wet (water filled) or vacuum-sealed packages.
+Most shirataki noodles require throughout rinsing and parboiling before consuming to remove odor and bitter taste.

-Since shirataki noodles can be roasted, dried, soaked…they can be used in place where the regular pasta can.
+Since shirataki noodles can be roasted, dried, soaked…they can be used in places where the regular pasta can.

 Are Asian noodles Vegan and Gluten-free

 As you can see, any noodles that are made without egg (either duck or chicken’s) are vegan.
-The common places where eggs are add are in wheat based noodles, which always seem to have a yellow hue to them.
+The common places where eggs are added are in wheat-based noodles, which always seem to have a yellow hue to them.
 So often by just looking at the colors and noodles type, you can easily tell whether it is vegan or not.

 Regarding gluten-free, it’s harder to tell due to all the kind of dye and flavor additives now a day.
-It’s also noted that some usually non-wheat based noodles such as soba, rice vermicelli, rice noodles also contain small amount of wheat, and thus existing gluten.
+It’s also noted that some usually non-wheat-based noodles such as soba, rice vermicelli, rice noodles also contain a small amount of wheat, and thus existing gluten.
 So carefully reading the label will help if you’re keen on it.

 Our picks on the Best Asian noodles dishes that you must try